Creating content isn't always a walk in the park. (In fact, it can sometimes feel more like trying to swim against the current.)

 Within Google Webmaster Tools, go to "Your site on the web" and choose "Search queries."
 You'll see a table showing a search query, impressions, clicks, and clickthrough rate (CTR).
 Comparing this data to your other analytics data can help uncover some opportunities.

 I can't even begin to tell you how useful this little calculator is when looking for and analyzing data.
-Ever want to know the percentage change of two values without have to remember the formula?
+Ever want to know the percentage change of two values without having to remember the formula?
 Simply enter the two values into this calculator, and it'll spit out the percentage change.
 Trust me, you'll want to bookmark this one.

 Here are a few other handy calculators: